-The number of proprietary and independent directors is 6 out of a total of 9, which is a large majority of the Board as such figure accounts for 66.67% of the total with a sole executive director on the Board.
+The number of proprietary and independent directors is 9 out of a total of 10, which is a large majority of the Board as such figure accounts for 90% of the total with a sole executive director on the Board.

-In turn, the number of female directors is 3, which is 33.33% of the total.
-Notwithstanding, the percentage of female directors increased in 2023 in comparison to the 25% recorded the prior fiscal year.
+On the other hand, the number of female directors is 4, representing 40% of the total.
+The percentage of female directors increased in 2024 in comparison to the 33,33% recorded the prior fiscal year.

-In any case, the Company's director appointment and reelection procedure will take into account the Board of Directors Director Selection and Diversity Policy of Técnicas Reunidas, S.A., which includes explicit provisions regarding diversity in the composition of the Board of Directors and establishes that "(...) in particular, regarding the presence of female directors in the Board of Directors of the Company, it will promote compliance with the objective established at any time by the Good Governance Recommendations".
+In any case, the Company's director appointment and reelection procedure will take into account the Board of Directors Director Selection and Diversity Policy of Técnicas Reunidas, which includes explicit provisions regarding diversity in the composition of the Board of Directors and establishes that "(...) in particular, regarding the presence of female directors in the Board of Directors of the Company, it will promote compliance with the objective established at any time by the Good Governance Recommendations".